-The purpose of KPPU is to safeguard the public interest and improve the efficiency of the national economy for the people's welfare; create a conducive business climate through the regulation of fair business competition for equal business opportunities for large, medium and small business actors; prevent monopolistic practices caused by business actors; and the creation of effectiveness and efficiency in business activities.

-Federal Trade Commission Act Provision of compensation in Article 47
+USA Indonesia The purpose of the FTC Act is to The purpose of KPPU is to safeguard the public protect consumers and competition by interest and improve the efficiency of the preventing anti-competitive, harmful, national economy for the people's welfare; create and unfair practices through law a conducive business climate through the enforcement, advocacy, and education regulation of fair business competition for equal without unduly burdening legitimate business opportunities for large, medium and competitive activities. small business actors; prevent monopolistic practices caused by business actors; and the creation of effectiveness and efficiency in business activities.
+Federal Trade Commission Act Provision of compensation in Article 47 Incorporating U.S. Safe Web Act paragraph (2) letter f of Law Number 5 of 1999 amendements of 2006 bagian § 57b. concerning the prohibition of Monopoly Civil actions for violations of rules Practices and Unfair Business Competition. and cease and desist orders respecting unfair or deceptive acts or practices (Sec.
+19)